mitschabaude/fast-base64/README.md

 let base64 = fromUrl(base64url); // "/+A="
 ```

+## Wouldn't this be *even faster* with threading?

+Sadly, no. This repository includes variants of both the WASM and pure JS transcoders with threads, where I distribute the workload between multiple Web Workers and join their results once all are complete.
+You can check out the code in [./base64-wasm-threads.js](https://github.com/mitschabaude/fast-base64/blob/main/base64-wasm-threads.js) and [./base64-js-threads.js](https://github.com/mitschabaude/fast-base64/blob/main/base64-js-threads.js).

+These turn out to be not faster than the single-threaded versions, irrespective of the number of workers, except for very large payloads (> 1MB) in the pure JS versions where 3-4 workers can provide a speed-up of 1.5-2x.
+Especially the WASM versions with threads are clearly slower.
+They also come with a larger bundle size and worse browser support.

+As far as I can tell, the added overhead of slicing up the input, messaging to the workers and back, and rejoining the results is bigger than the gains in performing the actual calculation.
+Base64 in WASM is simply already faster than some Browser-native functions that are involved, like `postMessage()`, `TextEncoder.encode()` and `Uint8Array.splice()`.

 ## Curious about Base64?

 In making this package, I tried many different approaches for base64 encoding, including using the native `atob()` and `btoa()` functions and native dataURI functionality.
 You can find 4 alternative encoding and 3 decoding methods here: https://github.com/mitschabaude/fast-base64/blob/main/base64-alternative.js